 If you or someone you know is thinking about suicide, call the National Suicide Prevention Lifeline at 1-800-273-TALK (TTY 1-800-799-4TTY).

-The EAP can also help you find solutions to work-related and personal concerns:
+EAP can also help you find solutions to work-related and personal concerns such as: